 Most contested divorces are settled through court litigation.
 In most cases, an agreement can be reached through the mediation process,

 since court litigation can be quite lengthy and expensive.
 Divorce lawyers

 will always try to work for a settlement as opposed to a trial.

 If you are interested in hiring

-The Law Firm of Wayne F. Crowe, Jr., P.C. to successfully handle your divorce proceedings and protect your best
+The King Law Firm to successfully handle your divorce proceedings and protect your best

 contact us and schedule a